ckan/ckan/doc/maintaining/background-tasks.rst

 That way you are ready when the old system is removed but can continue to support older CKAN installations.

-Such a setup might look as follows.
+The easiest way to do that is to use `ckanext-rq
+<https://github.com/davidread/ckanext-rq>`_, which provides a back-port of the
+new system to older CKAN versions.

+If you are unable to use *ckanext-rq* then you will need to write your code in such a way that it works on both systems.
+This could looks as follows.
 First split your Celery-based job functions into the job itself and its Celery handler.
 That is, change

 ::